Welcome to Numisology!

 RIC VI Lug 260 [var]; Fail 083; Bastien XI 480

-This reverse type is simply unknown for Maximianus in RIC — it is only used by Constantine himself, except for a single rare issue for Maximinus II.
+This reverse type is only used by Constantine himself, except for a single rare issue for Maximinus II.
 That said, the existence of the Maximinus issue would imply a corresponding issue for Maximianus in the same series, which would be this coin.

 (click image to see larger picture)